nathan-smeal/cs7641/lessons/ml_p1_lesson_05_ensemble_learning.md

 $$Pr_D(h(x) \neq c(x))$$

-where $D$ is the distribution from which $x$ is acquired, $h$ is the hypothesis we pick, and $c$v is the underlying true concept.
+where $D$ is the distribution from which $x$ is acquired, $h$ is the hypothesis we pick, and $c$ is the underlying true concept.

-Note here the data points $x$ are not equally likely but drawed from the distribution $D$, and so the error rate will be affected by the $D$.
+Note here the data points $x$ are not equally likely but drawn from the distribution $D$, and so the error rate will be affected by the $D$.
 Boosting is going to manipulate $D$, and this allows for harder (more probably) examples to produce a greater error contribution than already-learnt (less likely) example.
 We want to be good at the common points.

 #### Weak learner